mattkje/bladeShare/README.md

 # Blade Share

-Very simple file sharing service made for Razer Blade laptops.
+Blade Share is a straightforward file-sharing service tailored for Razer Blade laptops.

+Status: Currently not operational.